 Lower Blood Pressure

 Eating grapes can help lower your blood pressure because they contain potassium which is widely known to reduce the risk of hypertension (14).
-Vitamin K also helps protect against high blood pressure by preventing too much clotting in your arteries (increases heart attack risk).
+Vitamin K also helps protect against high blood pressure by preventing mineral buildup in your arteries (increases heart attack risk).

-Vitamin A and C are both needed for healthy bones because they promote calcium absorption into the body.
+Carotenoids and vitamin C are both helpful for healthy bones because they promote calcium absorption into the body.
 These vitamins are most heavily concentrated in organs like kidneys, liver, lungs, skin, etc. However they’re also present in grapes allowing you to get many bone building benefits (11).

 The Bottom Line